 “Where the boys are, someone waits for me,” Connie Francis once sang.
 And just where were they waiting in my sleepy little hometown in the slow, sweet summertime?
 Well, let’s just say it wasn’t at our old cracked-concrete tennis court.
 But for me, it was someplace to go, and go I did – back in my pre-car, pre-cash mid-teen years.
 Every night after dinner, my friend Ann and I would dress to impress and make our way up cemetery hill to the courts to see and be seen.
 Guys would come and go.
 Some actually lobbed balls across the net; most were bored and looking for hot chicks (count me out) or reefer (count me out).
 A few even had cars — beat-up old VW bugs, Gremlins, and the like.
 Big black 6×9 speakers jammed up against rear windows, blasting Skynyrd and Steve Miller.

-Those of you who know of my aversion to spongy sensible shoes will be surprised to learn that I actually did wear tennis shoes to the courts.
-And I carried my aluminum Sears racquet, with its white imitation leather cover.
+Those of you who know of my aversion to spongy, sensible shoes will be surprised to learn that I actually did wear tennis shoes to the courts.
+And I carried my aluminum Sears racquet, with its white fake-leather cover.
 But that was as far as I went with the real gear.
 The rest of my getup consisted of tiny Levis cutoffs or long Faded Glory jeans, bare-midriff tops, and a puka shell necklace.
 Five dollars worth of Maybelline, half a can of AquaNet, a splash or two of Jovan musk oil…and voila!
 The package was complete.
 Ann, one year my junior, followed my lead and glammed it up too.
 We carried our thin wallets, hairbrushes, tiny mirrors, and touch-up face paint in our cheap chunky purses.
-As we were leaving Ann’s house one day her older sister remarked, “You girls look awfully dolled up to be playing tennis.”
+As we were leaving Ann’s house one day her older sister Debbie remarked, “You girls look awfully dolled up to be playing tennis.”

 What did she mean by playing tennis?
 We sat around on the bench and never once stepped foot on the court.
 First, we were too embarrassed for anyone to see us run around like the klutzes we were.
 Second, our shorts were too tight and we risked underwear exposure had we dared bend over to pick up a ball.
 Third, we couldn’t afford to break a sweat and get Alice Cooper eyes from mascara runs.